 It might be completely missing because you think “About Pages are a cliché.”

-Or because you’re freaked out about creating an About Page, so you’re just hoping no one will notice it’s missing.
+Or because you’re freaked out about writing an About Page, you’re just hoping no one will notice it’s missing.

 Or you might have called it something clever like “Experience” or “The Scoop” or “But Wait, There’s More!”